Superman curse: Bud Collyer

-Bud Collyer voiced the first series of Superman cartoons from 1941–1943.
+Bud Collyer voiced the Superman radio drama and the first series of Superman cartoons from 1941 to 1942.
 He went on to enjoy a career in TV, hosting the game show To Tell the Truth.
 He returned to Superman by voicing The New Adventures of Superman for CBS in 1966.
 He died in 1969 of circulatory ailment at the age of 61.
 Voice actors have generally been considered not to be affected by the curse.

 Brandon Routh

 Actor Brandon Routh, who played Superman in the 2006 film Superman Returns, dismisses the notion of the curse.
 He stated that what occurs to one person or set of people will not necessarily occur to everyone, and that he does not live his life in fear.
 Routh eventually played Ray Palmer (the Atom) on other DC Comics-related projects, is a recurring character in Arrow and The Flash, and is a regular in the spin-off series Legends of Tomorrow (occasionally, his role as Superman is referenced in the Arrowverse).
 He revisited the role in the crossover storyline "Crisis on Infinite Earths".